surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 - **Confirm patch loading if unsaved changes exist** - When this option is enabled, Surge XT will ask if you would like to save the currently edited patch before loading the next one.

-- **Tab key arms modulators** - Older versions of Surge had the **Tab** keyboard shortcut to arm modulation mode.
-This behavior can be restored by enabling this option.

 - **Use keyboard shortcuts** - Enables of disables the keyboard shortcuts.

 - **Edit keyboard shortcuts...** - Opens a window containing a list of all the available keyboard shortcuts in Surge XT.